bensonchoyintuitas/intuitas_knowledgebase/docs/level_1.md

 **Distributed Local engineering**

-Maintaining a local bronze/raw layer for non-enterprise-distributed data enables domains to handle their specific raw data requirements, supporting use cases that are not yet enterprise-wide.
+Maintaining a local Raw (Bronze) zone for non-enterprise-distributed data enables domains to handle their specific raw data requirements, supporting use cases that are not yet enterprise-wide.

 **Cross-Domain Access**